fcroiseaux/starknet_esign/README.md

 # StarkNet eSign

-A blockchain-based electronic signature platform built on StarkNet that provides legally compliant document signing and verification.
+An electronic signature platform built on StarkNet that provides document signing and verification.

 ## Overview

-StarkNet eSign is a decentralized application (dApp) that enables secure document signing and verification using the StarkNet blockchain.
-The platform implements the European eIDAS regulation signature levels, providing a legally compliant framework for electronic signatures with different security levels.
+StarkNet eSign is a decentralized application (dApp) that enables secure document signing and verification using the STARK protocol.
+The platform implements the constraints required by European eIDAS regulation signature levels, providing a potentially legally compliant framework for electronic signatures with different security levels.

 ## Key Features